liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/04-extending-core-classes-using-spring-with-ext-plugins.markdown

 When your Ext plugin is deployed, your new service (e.g., `SamplePortalImpl`) will extend the core `PortalImpl` class.

 Awesome!
-You've created an Ext plugin that extends a core class in @product@!
+You've created an Ext plugin that extends a core class in @sharepoint@!
 Follow the instructions in the
 [Deploy the Plugin](/docs/7-2/customization/-/knowledge_base/c/deploying-an-ext-plugin)
 article to deploy it to your server.